Regardless of which niche you’re operating in, there are always other players barging in on your territory. In eCommerce, this is ramped up even more.

 The more sales you make, the more money that flows into your account.
 This is the entire purpose of setting up an online store.
 All the benefits of A/B testing we’ve discussed above lead to more customers buying more products.

-Even higher-priced products that seem to take long to fly off the virtual shelves will go.
+Even higher-priced products that seem to take longer to fly off the virtual shelves will go.
 By testing just how you can market and present them, you’ll find a suitable way to encourage customers to add them to their carts.

 What Parts Of Your Online Store Should You A/B Test?